1coderookie/Kobra2ProInsights/docs/calibration.md

 Even though 'tramming the bed' (aka 'leveling' the bed) isn't really possible when using the rigid stock spacers of the bedplate these printers come with, there is something one can and should do though: check if those spacers are all of the same height. *This is really important, so better don't skip this step.*

 See the section ["Tramming The Bed"](hardware/bed.md#tramming-the-bed) for further information and instructions about how to do so.

 ---

+### Check The Z-Axis And The Timing Belt
+Checking and tramming the whole z-axis lead screw system for being vertically aligned is crucial.
+Especially since a timing belt is being used which will be sloppy if the screws are misaligned.

+See the section [Timing Belt](hardware/axes.md#timing-belt) for further information.

+---